 Acquisitions for supplies must be classified under the appropriate manufacturing NAICS size standards code, not under a Wholesale Trade or Retail Trade NAICS code.
 Acquisitions for supplies must be classified under the appropriate manufacturing or supply NAICS code, not under a wholesale trade or retail trade NAICS code.
 A concern that submits an offer or quote for a contract where the NAICS code assigned to the contract is one for supplies, and furnishes a product it did not itself manufacture or produce, is categorized as a nonmanufacturer and deemed small if it meets the requirements set forth in 13 CFR 121.406(b).

-(c) The NAICS code assigned to a procurement and its corresponding size standard table is final unless timely appealed to SBA’s Office of Hearings and Appeals (OHA), or unless SBA assigns NAICS code size standards as provided in paragraph (d) of this section.
+(c) The NAICS code assigned to a procurement and its corresponding small business size standard table is final unless timely appealed to SBA’s Office of Hearings and Appeals (OHA), or unless SBA assigns NAICS code size standards as provided in paragraph (d) of this section.

 (d) An unclear, incomplete or missing NAICS code designation or size standard table in the solicitation may be clarified, completed or supplied by SBA in connection with a formal size determination or size appeal.